FindArticles FindArticles

 FTC Warns Google Over Alleged Partisan Filters

-In a letter to Sundar Pichai, FTC Chair Andrew Ferguson referenced reporting and complaints from conservative consultants that messages linking to WinRed are being blocked while those linking to ActBlue are not, raising concerns that the programmatic administration of Gmail could have partisan effects.
+In a letter to Sundar Pichai, the chair of the F.T.C., Andrew Ferguson, cited reporting and complaints from conservative consultants that messages with links to WinRed are being rejected by Gmail but not messages with links to ActBlue, adding that the automated delivery of Gmail messages was having partisan consequences.

 FTC warns Google over alleged partisan filters affecting search results